leo-dao/leo-dao/README.md

 ---

-Besides this project I've worked on University assignments of various scopes in:
+Besides these projects I've worked on various University assignments in:

 * Python